SkiFire13/master-thesis/chapters/background.typ

   - the size of $alpha$: $|alpha|$.
 ]

 Valuations and play profiles help understand how "good" the strategies are for the two players.
-To do that we'll also need an ordering on them:
+This is then described by an ordering on them:

 #definition("play profile ordering")[
   Let $G = (V_0, V_1, E, p)$ be a parity graph with a relevance ordering $<$, and $(u, P, e)$ and $(v, Q, f)$ be two play profiles.
 Then we have: